 Cautionary note: Figure 7 should not be construed as normative or the only recommended way to set up an AIS Physical Shore Station of the AIS Service.
 Figure 7 does claim however, to be correct and consistent with the normative statements in this Recommendation with regard to what it shows.
 For example, the AIS-PCU hardware and software and/or the PSS functional components of the AIS could very well be located at the remote site and they must be located at the remote site when using dependant mode base station (see section 2.12.4.3).

 Considerations for establishing the optimized location of all AIS-PSS components are ad-dressed in Appendix 3.
-Appendix 10 is intended to be developed to provide more details on AIS Physical Shore Stations (AIS-PSS) while Appendix 12 is intended to be developed to address the technical aspects of AIS-PSS co-location with other technical services operating at the same Remote Site.
+Appendix 10 provides more details on AIS Physical Shore Stations (AIS-PSS) and Appendix 12 addresses technical aspects of AIS-PSS co-location with other technical services operating at the same Remote Site.

 AIS PSS Controlling Unit (AIS-PCU)